ioerror/vula/README.md

 To see a list of peers:
 * `vula peer`

+To see a list of commands for working with peers:
+* `vula peer --help`

 To see a list of peers, including disabled peers:
 * `vula peer show --all`